Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 Carolina Panthers rookie Christian McCaffrey isn't lacking for praise heading into his first career game.
 ESPN's Dianna Russini reported the former Stanford star has his own playbook with "a large part of this offense devoted to him."

-McCaffrey is starting his career against a San Francisco 49ers defense that was dreadful against the run.
-The 49ers allowed an NFL-high 2,654 rushing yards—371 more yards than any other team gave up—and 25 rushing touchdowns.
+McCaffrey is starting his career against a San Francisco 49ers defense that was dreadful against the run last season.
+The 49ers allowed an NFL-high 2,654 rushing yards—371 more yards than any other team—and 25 rushing touchdowns.

 San Francisco does have a new defensive scheme under defensive coordinator Robert Saleh and a talented young line that features three first-round picks with Arik Armstead, DeForest Buckner and Solomon Thomas.

-It's impossible to image the 49ers being worse against the run than they were in 2016, but they have to prove how much better they will be before expectations get raised for that group.
+It's difficult to imagine the 49ers will be worse against the run than they were in 2016, but they have to prove how much better they will be before they raise expectations.

 Top 10 WRs